Incompressible Euler Blowup at the $C^{1,\frac{1}{3}}$ Threshold: Lagrangian Variables and Vorticity Transport

 \subsection{The flow map}

 Let $(R,Z)$ denote the initial cylindrical coordinates of a particle in the poloidal $(r,z)$--plane at time $t=0$, and let $\Theta\in[0,2\pi)$ denote its initial azimuthal angle.
-We define the full 3D flow map\footnote{The terminology ``full 3D'' flow map means that we are not applying the coordinate reduction afforded by axisymmetry; we simply record that $\Theta$ is conserved.} $\phi_{\threeD}(R,\Theta,Z,t)$ by
+We define the full 3D flow map\footnote{Here ``full 3D'' means that $\phi_{\threeD}$ measures the Cartesian position of the particle, including its initial azimuthal angle $\Theta$.
+The axisymmetric no-swirl reduction then implies $\Theta$ is conserved, so the dynamics are determined by the poloidal map $\phi=(\phi_r,\phi_z)$.} $\phi_{\threeD}(R,\Theta,Z,t)$ by

 Since the flow is axisymmetric without swirl, the azimuthal angle is conserved: $\theta(t)\equiv \Theta$ along each trajectory.
 Accordingly, there is a reduced \emph{poloidal} flow map

 such that

 The reduced map solves the ODE system